Pierre-Emmanuel41/mumble-common/README.md

 ![plot](./src/main/java/resources/SoundModifier_get2.png)

+The returned payload contains a complete description of the sound modifier, divided in blocks on each the developer has to iterate.
 The combination of the channel name length and channel name correspond to the channel whose the sound modifier is returned.
 The combination of the sound modifier name length and sound modifier name correspond to the sound modifier associated to the channel.
+Then comes sound modifier information : The number of parameter, the name of a parameter, the type of a parameter and the value of the parameter.

 It may be possible that the channel involved is not registered on the server.
 In that case, the server returns no payload but the header contains the error code <code>CHANNEL_DOES_NOT_EXISTS</code> (value = 8).
 It may be possible that the sound modifier involved is not registered on the server.
 In that case, the server returns no payload but the header contains the error code <code>SOUND_MODIFIER_DOES_NOT_EXIST</code> (value = 13).